-But he just achieved one of the biggest milestones in his life, just in time for Father’s Day 2017: He became a first time dad!
+But back in 2017, he achieved one of the biggest milestones in his life, just in time for Father’s Day that year: He became a first-time dad!

 Dates Webber also posted this beautiful photo of the family on Instagram with the following inspirational message: “Grateful… 7 years waiting for our family to grow, and we were double blessed.
 Never underestimate the power of prayer, even when “they” tell you it’s impossible… All in his time.
 Thank you to all of our family and friends and even strangers who shared our journey and kept us encouraged.”

 “But it’s amazing just seeing something that’s your own grow and develop,” Webber tells Esquire.
 I’m just in awe.
 I’m just happy.
 Most days is laughing and crying at the fact that something like this happened.”

 According to Dr. Desiree McCarthy-Keith, a Reproductive Endocrinologist at Georgia Reproductive Specialists, research shows that among the 7.3 million women in the United States, nearly 13% of African American women experience a variety of infertility problems compared to 7% of white women.

 Unfortunately, even though these alarming rates of infertility among African American women exist, studies show that women kissed by nature’s sun utilize fertility services less often and seek medical care too late.